 The two-year long project, which is running from January 2017 to December 2018, collects and analyses best practices used by athletes, NGO’s, clubs and others, that stand out as a good example to foster sport values and dialogue both in grassroots and professional sports.
-These examples will form part of a best practice guide to be launched in 2018.
+These examples form part of a best practice guide launched in 2018.

 SAVEit is also developing an online platform to be used by qualified coaches to learn new and innovative ways in which they can uphold integrity and value creation in sport and a game for youth to learn about the different values they can learn through sport.